alist-org/docs/docs/config/other.md

 ### **other**

-When using it, I found that there are two Aria2, but what is the difference? [**Click to view the detailed description**](../faq/why.md#what-is-the-difference-between-the-two-aria2)
+1. When using it, I found that there are two Aria2, but what is the difference? [**Click to view the detailed description**](../faq/why.md#what-is-the-difference-between-the-two-aria2)
+2. Support using Aria2 to download folders at the same time and save the folder directory structure style

+   - Opening method, `Toggle Checkbox` in the lower right corner--> select list file/folder--> `Download` at the bottom--> `send to Aria2`

+   - But it is recommended not to download too much at one time.
+For example, downloading thousands of folders and tens of thousands of files at one time may cause AList to crash